Start learning with our library of video tutorials taught by experts. Get started

 We're going to indent, and then close our loop.
 Now there's one other thing though, notice this is a ul that we open?
 Here's where we close that ul.
 We actually need to break this .$output.
 And this needs to inside the loop.
 While this stays outside the loop, 'cuz this is the end of subject, end of the subject li.
 Okay.
 So now we can focus on writing this conditional.

 So we only want to display these pages if this current subject is selected.
 Well, the current subject is passed in here as subject_array.
 So subject_array id will tell us what that is.
 So if subject array id is equal to the current subject id that I'm iterating through, then we want to do this otherwise we don't.
 Let's try it.
 Let's come back over here.
 Look at that, Widget Corp.
 Products, services, right.

 So, as you click one, the old one closes and the new one opens.
 It's sort of an accordion effect.
-Now, the problem with this is that it's become large widgets, albeit disappeared.
+Now, the problem with this is that, let's click on large widgets, albeit disappeared.
 It's only sensitive to when we have a subject set.
 So, we also need to change our conditional here and save.
 Or, the other possibility is that our page_array, let me just copy this and make it page_array, that it's subject ID is equal to this subject ID.
 So one of those two things.

 Either we have a subject that matches, or we have a page whose subject matches.
 Now let's go back and try it.
 And now you can see that the effect is that it stays open as you click around among that subject.
 So, we now have a different user interface for our public than we have for our admins.
 Now, our navigation's not perfect, because we still have a problem here.
 We have Find_All_Subjects, and we have Find_Pages_For Subject, both of which are going to display all of them.
 And we instead want to display only ones that are visible.